notmuch/notmuch/doc/man1/notmuch-config.rst

     A regular expression delimited with // that will be matched against the path of the file or directory relative to the database path.
 Matching files and directories will be ignored.
-The beginning and end of string must be explictly anchored.
+The beginning and end of string must be explicitly anchored.
 For example, /.*/foo$/ would match "bar/foo" and "bar/baz/foo", but not "foo" or "bar/foobar".